Vol. 150, No. 13 — June 29, 2016

-His Excellency the Governor General in Council, on the recommendation of the Minister of Public Safety and Emergency Preparedness, pursuant to section 65 of the Protecting Victims From Sex Offenders Act, chapter 17 of the Statutes of Canada, 2010, hereby fixes April 15, 2011 as the day on which that Act comes into force.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to subsection 298(3) of the Economic Action Plan 2014 Act, No. 1, chapter 20 of the Statutes of Canada, 2014, fixes the first anniversary of the day on which this Order is made as the day on which subsection 256(3), section 258 and subsections 294(2) and (4) of that Act come into force.

 (This note is not part of the Order.)

 Legislative amendments to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (the Act) were made through Economic Action Plan 2014 Act, No. 1, which received royal assent on June 19, 2014.